-1National Insurance basic amount
+&lt;sup>1National Insurance basic amount

-- Persons employed by KLP after 30.04.2013 are not covered by the scheme. - Persons employed before 30.04.2013 who have salaries below 12 G today will not be covered by the scheme even if they later receive salaries over 12 G. - For persons who have a salary above 12 G at 30.04.2013, the following applies: "Persons with salaries over 12 G have additional cover to ensure that fixed pay in excess of 12 G is counted as fully pensionable.
+- Persons employed before 30.04.2013 who have salaries below 12 G today will not be covered by the scheme even if they later receive salaries over 12 G. - For persons who have a salary above 12 G at 30.04.2013, the following applies: "Persons with salaries over 12 G have additional cover to ensure that fixed pay in excess of 12 G is counted as fully pensionable.
 This scheme applies only to qualification time accrued directly in KLP.
 If the pension is calculated on part-time working as an employee of KLP, the pension base over 12 G will be reduced accordingly."